Where We Be

 These elaborate gates mark the entrance to enormous San Martin Park on the western edge of Mendoza

-We ambled along the 2½-mile path circling an artificial lake, enjoying the tranquility and sunshine
+We ambled along the 2½-mile path circling a lake, enjoying the tranquility and sunshine

 A curved bridge takes you to an idyllic little island at the center of the lake

-One of hundreds of vineyards surrounding Mendoza, this one south of the city near Lujan de Cuyo
+One of hundreds of vineyards surrounding Mendoza, this one near Lujan de Cuyo

 We took a 12-hour tour of the "Altas Montañas (High Mountains) west of Mendoza

-This amazing natural wall runs for miles, is 300 feet high at its highest point, and was formed ages ago by glaciers
+This amazing natural wall runs for miles, is 300 feet high, and was formed ages ago by glaciers

 Memorial bridge at the spot where General San Martin launched his campaign across the Andes

-The mountains got bigger and more colorful as we headed further west
+The mountains got bigger and more colorful the further west we headed

-This is colorful Puente del Inca, a natural stone bridge once used by the Incas.
+Colorful Puente del Inca is a natural stone bridge once used by the Incas.
 The ruins of a 1917 thermal spa nestle below it.

 In the distance is Mount Aconcagua, tallest peak in the Western Hemisphere at 6,962 m (22,841 ft)